Wang Jian (Qin): Conquest of Chu, 225–223 BC

 Before the campaign, during a personal meeting with the Qin king in the send-off ceremony, Wang Jian purposely demand huge rewards for the future victories in a deliberately shameless way.
 Wang repeated such actions several times later during the campaign.
-He later explained to his men that the Qin king is always distrustful towards his subordinates, especially Wang Jian who were in command of a huge army - a convenient mean to start a revolt against the king at any time.
-Therefore Wang had to placate the king by making such shameless demands as a way to show that Wang only had petty material desires and did not dream of the throne.
+He later explained to his men that the Qin king is always distrustful towards his subordinates, especially Wang Jian who were in command of a huge army - a convenient means to start a revolt against the king at any time.
+Therefore, Wang had to placate the king by making such shameless demands as a way to show that Wang only had petty material desires and did not dream of the throne.

 In 224 BC, Wang Jian began the second invasion of Chu.
 Chu's morale had greatly increased after their success the previous year.
 The Chu forces were content to wait and defend their territory.
 Wang Jian tricked the Chu army by appearing inactive within his fortifications while secretly training his troops to fight in Chu territory.
 After a year, Chu decided to disband most of their army due to the lack of action.
 Wang Jian then invaded and overran Huaiyang and the remaining Chu forces.
 Xiang Yan, the Chu general and Lord of Wu'an, managed to resist the onslaught of Wang Jian and the Qin forces, even though Wang Jian eventually started to take control of the battlefield, both armies inflicted heavy losses on each other during their fierce clash, Xiang Yan was finally defeated by Wang Jian at the battle of Shouchun 壽春 (modern Shouxian 壽縣, Anhui), and withdrew to Qinan 蘄南 (modern Suzhou 宿州, Anhui), where he was killed in battle or committed suicide, and Lord Changping (the last King of Chu) was killed by Wang Jian's second in command, Qin general Meng Wu, father of Meng Tian and Meng Yi.
 After these events, Chu was then conquered by Qin in 223 BC.

 At their peak, the armies of Chu and Qin combined numbered over 1,000,000 troops, more than the massive campaign at Changping between Qin and Zhao 35 years earlier.
 The excavated personal letters of two Qin regular soldiers, Hei Fu (黑夫) and Jin (惊), records a protracted campaign in Huaiyang under general Wang Jian.
 Both soldiers wrote letters requesting supplies (clothing) and money from home to sustain the long campaign.

 Later life and descendants

 Wang Jian later retired due to old age.
-Wang Jian died peacefully in 214 BCE at the age of 90.